URA Undergraduate Scholarship (Mid-Term): 2026 Profile for Emerging Planners

 - Reimbursement of tuition and compulsory fees already incurred, with prospective coverage for remaining semesters

-- Funding for fieldwork, studio supplies, conferences, and training relevant to urban analytics or design
+- Development funding for fieldwork, studios, conferences, or training relevant to urban analytics or design

 - Vacation attachments and job rotations across URA divisions, plus access to MND family insights programmes

-- Professional development support-GIS training, stakeholder engagement workshops, or leadership courses
+- Professional development support such as GIS training, stakeholder engagement workshops, or leadership courses

 Eligibility Highlights